muzammilz7/React-PasswordGenerator/README.md

 * Error Handling: Checks for various wrong inputs users may enter like a password length of 0 and below or not pressing any of the checkboxes.

 ### How to Use Project
-* Open the web app
+* Open the web app :arrow_right: https://react-password-generator-sable.vercel.app
 * Enter the correct password length at the top
 * Select all checkboxes that you need
 * Create Password, your password will be shown below